sammigachuhi/my_django/docs/17-geodjango-essentials.md

 sudo apt update
 ```

-The above code makes sure that the system has sufficient information of about the dependencies of each package.
+The above code makes sure that the system has sufficient information about the dependencies of each package.
 The code does not install any software, it only provides the information of the latest dependencies for each package.

-When you run the above code it will provide your system pseudo name and ask for your passord.
+When you run the above code you will be prompted for a username and password.

 Thereafter, run the following code to install the necessary packages to enable Postgresql run smoothly.